Access NAFSA's collection of executive orders and agency actions impacting international education:

 - DHS Extends Mass Influx of Aliens Finding.
 March 25, 2025.
 DHS Secretary Kristi Noem extended for another 180 days DHS's initial finding of a "mass influx of aliens" at the southern border.
 See NAFSA's page.

 - DHS Ends Categorical Parole for Cubans, Haitians, Nicaraguans, and Venezuelans.
 On March 25, 2025 DHS published a notice in the Federal Register terminating categorical parole for up to 530,000 Cubans, Haitians, Nicaraguans, and Venezuelans.
+On April 14, 2025 a federal district court issued a preliminary injunction blocking implementation of portions of the Federal Register notice.
 See NAFSA's page.

 - DHS Reduces CIS Ombuds Office.
 On March 21, 2025 news outlets reported that DHS had implemented a "reduction in force" affecting over 100 employees across three oversight offices, including the CIS Ombudsman's Office.